maxamillion32/Car-Rentals/README.md

 Only the Desktop Router is implemented for this demo.
 The router is strictly speaking responsible for maintaining synchronicity between the window.href.location and the view currently being displayed.
 Since this is a small demo, some application logic has been placed inside

 # Models/Collections
-- Car: The model used for each car rental object recieved from Hotwire's Car Rental API
+- **Car:** The model used for each car rental object recieved from Hotwire's Car Rental API
-- CarCollection: The collection used to contain all car instances.
+- **CarCollection:** The collection used to contain all car instances.
 The CarCollection's fetch() method is overridden to query the a Hotwire URL.
 The parse() method is overriden to process the data received by extending each raw car object with car type meta data and attaching additional properities to enable filtering.

 # Views
-Top-Level Views (responsible for making changes to data models, re/rendering subviews, and destroying subviews in response to events received from component views)
+**Top-Level Views** - responsible for making changes to data models, re/rendering subviews, and destroying subviews in response to events received from component views

 -Home
 -CarListView
 -CarDetailView

-Component Views (responsible for triggering events in response to user interaction and managing own internal state) -HeaderView
+**Component Views** - responsible for triggering events in response to user interaction and managing own internal state

+-HeaderView
 -SearchView
 -FilterView